apache/flink/docs/apis/streaming_guide.md

 }
 {% endhighlight %}

-### Using the State Interface
+### Using the Key/Value State Interface

-Flink supports two types of operator states: partitioned and non-partitioned states.

-In case of non-partitioned operator state, an operator state is maintained for each parallel instance of a given operator.
-When `OperatorState.value()` is called, a separate state is returned in each parallel instance.
-In practice this means if we keep a counter for the received inputs in a mapper, `value()` will return the number of inputs processed by each parallel mapper.

-In case of of partitioned operator state a separate state is maintained for each received key.
-This can be used for instance to count received inputs by different keys, or store and update summary statistics of different sub-streams.

-Checkpointing of the states needs to be enabled from the `StreamExecutionEnvironment` using the `enableCheckpointing(…)` where additional parameters can be passed to modify the default 5 second checkpoint interval.

-Operator states can be accessed from the `RuntimeContext` using the `getOperatorState(“name”, defaultValue, partitioned)` method so it is only accessible in `RichFunction`s.
-A recommended usage pattern is to retrieve the operator state in the `open(…)` method of the operator and set it as a field in the operator instance for runtime usage.
-Multiple `OperatorState`s can be used simultaneously by the same operator by using different names to identify them.

-Partitioned operator state is only supported on `KeyedStreams`.

-By default operator states are checkpointed using default java serialization thus they need to be `Serializable`.
-The user can gain more control over the state checkpoint mechanism by passing a `StateCheckpointer` instance when retrieving the `OperatorState` from the `RuntimeContext`.
-The `StateCheckpointer` allows custom implementations for the checkpointing logic for increased efficiency and to store arbitrary non-serializable states.

-By default state checkpoints will be stored in-memory at the JobManager.
-Flink also supports storing the checkpoints on Flink-supported file system which can be set in the flink-conf.yaml.
- Note that the state backend must be accessible from the JobManager, use `file://` only for local setups.

-For example let us write a reduce function that besides summing the data it also counts have many elements it has seen.
+The state interface gives access to key/value states, which are a collection of key/value pairs.
+Because the state is partitioned by the keys (distributed accross workers), it can only be used on the `KeyedStream`, created via `stream.keyBy(…)` (which means also that it is usable in all types of functions on keyed windows).

+The handle to the state can be obtained from the function's `RuntimeContext`.
+The state handle will then give access to the value mapped under the key of the current record or window - each key consequently has its own value.

+The following code sample shows how to use the key/value state inside a reduce function.
+When creating the state handle, one needs to supply a name for that state (a function can have multiple states of different types), the type of the state (used to create efficient serializers), and the default value (returned as a value for keys that do not yet have a value associated).

 {% highlight java %}
 public class CounterSum implements RichReduceFunction<Long> {

-    //persistent counter
+    /** The state handle */
     private OperatorState<Long> counter;

     @Override
-    public Long reduce(Long value1, Long value2) throws Exception {
+    public Long reduce(Long value1, Long value2) {
         counter.update(counter.value() + 1);
         return value1 + value2;
     }

     @Override
     public void open(Configuration config) {
-        counter = getRuntimeContext().getOperatorState(“counter”, 0L, false);
+        counter = getRuntimeContext().getKeyValueState("myCounter", Long.class, 0L);
     }
 }
 {% endhighlight %}

+State updated by this is usually kept locally inside the flink process (unless one configures explicitly an external state backend).
+This means that lookups and updates are process local and this very fast.

+The important implication of having the keys set implicitly is that it forces programs to group the stream by key (via the `keyBy()` function), making the key partitioning transparent to Flink.
+That allows the system to efficiently restore and redistribute keys and state.

+The Scala API has shortcuts that for stateful `map()` or `flatMap()` functions on `KeyedStream`, which give the state of the current key as an option directly into the function, and return the result with a state update:

+{% highlight scala %}
+val stream: DataStream[(String, Int)] = ...

+val counts: DataStream[(String, Int)] = stream
+  .keyBy(_._1)
+  .mapWithState((in: (String, Int), count: Option[Int]) =>
+    count match {
+      case Some(c) => ( (in._1, c), Some(c + in._2) )
+      case None => ( (in._1, 0), Some(in._2) )
+    })
+{% endhighlight %}

+### Stateful Source Functions

-Stateful sources require a bit more care as opposed to other operators they are not data driven, but their `run(SourceContext)` methods potentially run infinitely.
-In order to make the updates to the state and output collection atomic the user is required to get a lock from the source's context.
+Stateful sources require a bit more care as opposed to other operators.
+In order to make the updates to the state and output collection atomic (required for exactly-once semantics on failure/recovery), the user is required to get a lock from the source's context.

 {% highlight java %}
-public static class CounterSource implements RichParallelSourceFunction<Long> {
+public static class CounterSource implements RichParallelSourceFunction<Long>, Checkpointed<Long> {

-    // utility for job cancellation
-    private volatile boolean isRunning = false;

-    // maintain the current offset for exactly once semantics private OperatorState<Long> offset;
+    /**  current offset for exactly once semantics */ private long offset;

+    /** flag for job cancellation */
+    private volatile boolean isRunning = true;

     @Override
-    public void run(SourceContext<Long> ctx) throws Exception {
+    public void run(SourceContext<Long> ctx) {
-        isRunning = true;
-        Object lock = ctx.getCheckpointLock();
+        final Object lock = ctx.getCheckpointLock();

         while (isRunning) {
-            // output and state update are atomic synchronized (lock){
+            // output and state update are atomic synchronized (lock) {
                 ctx.collect(offset);
-                offset.update(offset.value() + 1);
+                offset += 1;
             }
         }
     }

     @Override
-    public void open(Configuration config) {
+    public void cancel() {
-        offset = getRuntimeContext().getOperatorState(“offset”, 0L);
+        isRunning = false;
     }

     @Override
+    public Long snapshotState(long checkpointId, long checkpointTimestamp) {
+        return offset;

+    }

+    @Override
-    public void cancel() {
+	public void restoreState(Long state) {
-        isRunning = false;
+        offset = state;
     }
 }
 {% endhighlight %}